areasflavio/github-explorer/README.md

 # github-explorer

 <h2 align="center">
-  A better view of my repositories list.
+  A different view of my repositories list.
 Built from scratch with ReactJS, Webpack, Babel, SASS and Typescript.
 </h2>